FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.md

 < Server: Apache/2.2.22 (Ubuntu)
 < allow: GET, POST
 ```
-You may disable this listener like this as it is true by default:
+You need to enable this listener as it is disabled by default:

 ```
 fos_rest:
-    allowed_methods_listener: false
+    allowed_methods_listener: true
 ```

 ## That was it!